peteanderson80/bottom-up-attention/README.md

     ln -s $VGdata vg
     ```

 3. Generate xml files for each image in the pascal voc format (this will take some time).
-This script also does basic cleanup of the visual genome data.
-The final filtering is done by specifying the dataset vocab in training.
-E.g. `data/genome/1600-400-20` contains vocabs for 1600 object, 400 attribute and 20 relation classes.
-The related code for this lives in `lib/datasets`.
+This script will extract the top 2500/1000/500 objects/attributes/relations and also does basic cleanup of the visual genome data.
+Note however, that our training code actually only uses a subset of the annotations in the xml files, i.e., only 1600 object classes and 400 attribute classes, based on the hand-filtered vocabs found in `data/genome/1600-400-20`.
+The relevant part of the codebase is `lib/datasets/vg.py`.
 Relation labels can be included in the data layers but are currently not used.

     ```Shell
     cd $REPO_ROOT